Joe Witte

 Witte has worked for WCBS-TV, WABC-TV, and WNBC-TV in New York City, as well as at stations in Seattle, Milwaukee and Philadelphia.
 While at WNBC-TV, he was the longtime weatherman on the morning program Today in New York.
 Witte served as the weatherman for the former NBC News program NBC News at Sunrise from 1983 to 1999, and as the weatherman and occasional fill-in host for Sunday Today from 1992 to 1995.
-Witte has also filled in for John Coleman on ABC's Good Morning America, and for Willard Scott, and Al Roker on NBC's Today.
+Witte has also filled in for John Coleman on ABC's Good Morning America, and for Janice Huff, Willard Scott, and Al Roker on NBC's Today.
 He helped make John Coleman's beta project tape for the initial Weather Channel.
 Witte then served 4 years reporting on the weather's effects on the business world for CNBC from 1999 to 2003.
 He performed voiceover work for sponsor idents that appeared before various segments of NBC's Today.

 Witte has often reported on NBC Nightly News and Dateline NBC as a weather expert and was chief meteorologist for NBC's Super Channel NBC Asia, and NBC Europe.
 He has also made appearances as a meteorologist on MSNBC.
 Witte was on the air non-stop for Hurricane Gloria in 1985, and also for the Blizzard of 1996 for over eight hours each for both events.
 Local Emmys for Blizzard of 1996 and 2003's Hurricane Isabel are among his awards.

 Joe is a Fellow of the American Meteorological Society as well as of The Explorers Club.